 GRANT reference

-GRANT - grants permission to user, group or service account.
+GRANT - grants permissions to a user, group or service account.

 Flow chart showing the syntax of the GRANT keyword

-• GRANT [permissions] TO entity - grant database level permissions to an entity
+• GRANT [permissions] TO entity - grant database level permissions on database level to an entity

-• GRANT [permissions] ON [table] TO entity - grant table level permissions to an entity
+• GRANT [permissions] ON [table] TO entity - grant table/column level permissions on table level to an entity

-• GRANT [permissions] ON [table(columns)] TO entity - grant column level permissions to an entity
+• GRANT [permissions] ON [table(columns)] TO entity - grant column level permissions on column level to an entity

 permissiontable_namecolumn_namegrant_optionorigin